On the topology of conormal complexes and posets of matroids: Conormal Complex

 \section{Conormal Complex}

-As in the last section, we fix $M$, a loopless and coloopless matroid on ground set $E$.
-We drop subscripts and let $\BF$ refer to its poset of biflats.
+As in the last section, we fix $M$, a loopless and coloopless matroid on ground set $E$ and let $M^\perp$ be its dual matroid.
+We drop subscripts and let $\BF$ refer to the poset of biflats of $M$.
 In this section, we set up and prove our second theorem.